Dec 16, 2018

 Can you indicate how much are they reduced?
 Especially since they are no longer refundable?

-Salihu Arimiyawu Sariki, Christian Golo, Georgina Ansere, Daniel Simiyu, Joost, Robert Antwi, Gandalf and Purity Gacheru like this.
+Jan de Wit, Salihu Arimiyawu Sariki, Christian Golo, Georgina Ansere, John Murunga, Daniel Simiyu, Joost, Robert Antwi, Gandalf, Cornelia Adofo, Purity Gacheru, Samuel Quainoo, Emmanuel Adeniji and Bonsu George like this.

 Ngoingwa Estate, Kenya